Juan Emilio Viguié Jr.

-Juan Emilio Viguié Jr was a Puerto Rican producer and entrepreneur credited with the development of the film industry as an enterprise in Puerto Rico in the early 1950s.
-During a career that spanned over five decades, Viguié Jr. produced, directed, and photographed short films, documentaries, and television commercials for the local and mainland US markets.
+Juan Emilio Viguié, Jr. was a Puerto Rican visual entertainment producer and entrepreneur.
+Credited with the development of the film industry as an enterprise in Puerto Rico in the early 1950s and continuing his work for over five decades, Viguié, Jr. produced, directed, and photographed short films, documentaries, and television commercials for the local and mainland US markets.

 Early years

 Born April 4, 1923, in the Island's southern city of Ponce, he was the eldest son of Puerto Rican film pioneer Juan Emilio Viguié Cajas, who among many other accomplishments in the film industry, also produced, directed and photographed “Romance Tropical” (1934), the Island's first full-length feature film with sound and the second Spanish language film with sound in the world.

 Since childhood, Juan Viguié Jr. worked closely with his father and learned early on about cinematography and other aspects of the film industry.
 He also helped his father produce Viguié Telenews, a newsreel shown in theaters across Puerto Rico.